Technical Details

 Technologies and Architecture

-Technically, TermIt is a web application.
-The system is split into two sub-projects, one representing the backend and the other representing the frontend.
-The overall architecture of TermIt can be seen in the following component diagram.
+Technically, TermIt is a system consisting of several services, one of them being a Web application called TermIt.
+The application is split into two subprojects, one representing the backend (the server side) and the other representing the frontend (the client side).
+The overall architecture of the TermIt system can be seen in the following component diagram.

 TermIt Backend